proforcetech/arm-standalone/README.md

 ### LiteSpeed/Apache

-The repository ships with `public/.htaccess` that routes unknown paths to the front controller:
+The repository ships with `public/.htaccess` that routes unknown paths to the front controller.
+LiteSpeed users can keep static assets out of PHP by short-circuiting `/assets/` before falling through to the front controller:

 ```
 RewriteEngine On

+# Serve assets directly so LiteSpeed can leverage static caching.
+RewriteCond %{REQUEST_URI} ^/assets/
+RewriteCond %{REQUEST_FILENAME} -f
+RewriteRule ^ - [L]

+# Everything else is handled by the front controller.
 RewriteCond %{REQUEST_FILENAME} !-f
 RewriteCond %{REQUEST_FILENAME} !-d
 RewriteRule ^ index.php [QSA,L]